SimplifiedLogic/creoson/BUILD_README.txt

 https://commons.apache.org/proper/commons-codec/

 4) A copy of the Jackson library for manipulating JSON data.
-The current releases were built with version 2.0.5 of jackson-core, jackson-annotations, and jackson-databind. https://github.com/FasterXML/jackson
+The current releases were built with version 2.12.7 of jackson-core and jackson-annotations, and 2.12.7.2 of jackson-databind. https://github.com/FasterXML/jackson

 5) An output directory to which the built jars will be written.